latest nhpb_banner 1__compressed2

 • Find more details on financing options.
 More on emergency loans in Cleveland Ohio area.

-Cuyahoga County Catholic Charities - The agency can help the low income, unemployed, and people facing poverty.
-The primary resource offered is known as Emergency Assistance Services.
-Families can get help with meeting their needs and paying bills.
-Get information on rental assistance, grants for paying utility and heating bills, food, meals, and other items such as clothing.
+Cuyahoga County Catholic Charities - The agency can help the low income, unemployed, immigrants and people facing poverty.
+Families can get emergency help with meeting their needs and paying bills.
+Get information on rental assistance, grants for paying utility and heating costs, food, meals, and other items such as clothing.
 There is also help for immigrants in the Cleveland area and women facing DV.
 Some programs focus on senior citizens as well as providing meals and gifts during the holidays.
 Read more Catholic Charities in Cleveland.

 • Saint Philip Neri Family Service Center administers crisis relief.
 They are part of Catholic Charities.
 This can be a partial rent payment or funds to help the homeless pay a deposit.
 Or inquire into heating or gas bill assistance programs.
 Free meals and more is available as well.
 Another service is the medical care from Project H.O.P.E.
 799 E 82nd St., Cleveland, OH 44103.
 Call (216) 391-4415 for intake.
 Find programs from St. Philip Neri Family Center.